Virginia Institute of Marine Science

 This mapping project was funded by the Virginia Coastal Zone Management Program at the Department of Environmental Quality through Grant # NA07NOS4190178 of the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, under the Coastal Zone Management Act of 1972, as amended.

 Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2008) Shellfish Aquaculture Suitability Within Baylor Grounds of the Lower Rappahannock River.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5HB3M
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5HB3M